UniversalDependencies/UD_Indonesian-GSD/README.md

   * The enclitics -ku, -mu, -nya, -kah, -lah, -pun, -tah separated from their host as syntactic words.
   * The proclitics ku-, kau- separated as 1Sing/2Sing subjects ('I, you').
   * Stripped affixes from lemmas of verbs.
-  * Fixed tags of ordinal numerals.
+  * Fixed tokenization and tags of ordinal numerals.
   * Proper nouns do not have the Number feature (unlike common nouns).
   * Numerous legacy validation errors fixed.
 * 2021-05-15 v2.8